master-hax/aosp-system-core/init/README.md

 > Write the child's pid to the given files when it forks.
 Meant for cgroup/cpuset usage.

+`cpuset <path>`
+> Specifies the cpuset to run the service in.
+The "path" parameter is the cpuset path relative to the root cpuset in /dev/cpuset.

 `priority <priority>`
 > Scheduling priority of the service process.
 This value has to be in range -20 to 19.
 Default priority is 0.
 Priority is set via setpriority().